New Apple Watch that makes calls turns comic book fantasy into reality

 The ability to make calls with a wristwatch has captured the imagination of tech enthusiasts at least since it was prominently featured in “Dick Tracy,” the comic about a private detective who, starting in 1946, used calls from his wrist to help bust bad guys.

-Apple claims its new Series 3, on the other hand, will have up to 18 hours of battery life and is just a fraction of a millimetre thicker that its previous Series 2.
-And it will have the same phone number as a customer’s iPhone, which will still be required for the initial set up of the watch.
+Apple claims its new Series 3, on the other hand, will have up to 18 hours of battery life and is just a fraction of a millimeter thicker that its previous Series 2.
+And it will have the same phone number as a customer’s iPhone, which is still required.

-Apple said that all four major U.S. carriers will offer service for the watch, and AT&T Inc (T.N) and T-Mobile US Inc (TMUS.O) both said it would cost an extra $10 a month.
+Apple said that all four major U.S. carriers will offer service for the watch, and AT&T Inc and T-Mobile US Inc both said it would cost an extra $10 a month.

 Analysts generally believe the new connectivity could ignite sales, though there is little consensus as to how much.